All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1888_Brooklyn_AA_teamphotooutside

-Dated 1888.
-Photo date confirmed by appearance of players Radford and Orr.
+Dated July 21, 1888, to August 8, 1888.
+Year of photo confirmed by the appearance of players Radford and Orr, both of whom only played for Brooklyn in 1888.
+Date of July 21 to August 8 determined by non-appearance of player Silch and Burns.
+Silch was lent by Brooklyn to Buffalo in the middle of July 1888, and Burns was purchased by Brooklyn from Baltimore on August 10, 1888.
+As neither was in this team photo, it can be suggested the photo was made after Silch left and before Burns arrived.
+During this period, Brooklyn played 15 games at home between July 21 and August 8.
 Photo shows a uniform similar to that worn during the Old Judge photo sessions from same year, but differentiated by a small letter “B” on the shirt pocket.
 Almost every player was wearing short sleeves with bare arms in this photo, and one player wore a colored undershirt.
 One player, Radford, top row far right, wore a short-sleeved shirt with wide color bands at the ends of the sleeves.
 Another player, Caruthers, top row second from right, wore a white coat over his uniform.

 1888_Brooklyn_AA_teamphotooutsidedetail

-Dated 1888.
+Dated July 21, 1888, to August 8, 1888.
 Detail view of photo I. Detail view shows small letter “B” on shirt pocket, colored trim along the bill of the cap, and the varying ways players laced their shirts.

 Written documentation on this uniform:

 March 1888: “The [Brooklyn] championship season’s uniform will consist of white and maroon check or plaid for shirt and pants, with white and maroon stockings, and cap of same material.
 The practice uniforms will not be quite as stylish.”
 From The Sporting Life, March 7, 1888.
 Research from Chuck McGill.
-Note, this report indicated the team planned to wear maroon and red striped stockings.
-To date, there is no other documentation found to confirm this.
+To date, there is no other documentation found to suggest the team wore striped stockings.

 April 1888: “Brooklyn–Maroon and white striped hats, red and white checked uniforms.”
 From the New York Times, April 19, 1888.
 Research from Clifford Blau.